15 Psychological Techniques to Enhance Intelligence & Boost Memory

 Mindfulness meditation

-Other forms of meditation
+Other Types of Meditation

 Mindfulness programs

-Improve Your Memory with AI-Based MnemonicsAI applications like RemNote and Anki use spaced repetition algorithms to maximize memory training.
+Improve your memory with AI-powered mnemonics: AI apps such as RemNote and Anki use spaced repetition algorithms to enhance memory training.

-12. Breaking Down the Myth: Can IQ Really Hit 300?
+12. Breaking Down the Myth: Is It Possible for IQ to Reach 300?

 1. Young Hoon Kim.

-2. Johann Wolfgangvon Goethe.
+2. Johann Wolfgang von Goethe.

-3. Leonardo daVinci.
+3. Leonardo da Vinci.

 4. James Clerk Maxwell.